 Your Personality

-Your personality is as important as your motivations when deciding your future.
+Your personality is as essential as your motivations when deciding your future.
 In the end, you will feel happier doing something you love and are good at.
-Some personality traits include interpersonal skills, artistic or analytical traits, and interests.
+Some personality traits include interpersonal skills, artistic or analytical characteristics, and interests.

-Some people prefer structures and routines, while others feel more comfortable on the artistic side, and some are more talkative than others.
+Some people prefer structured and routine-based approaches, while others feel more comfortable on the artistic side, and some are more talkative than others.
 Some people enjoy the outdoors while others prefer an office environment.
 These are some aspects of your personality that you should consider when selecting a career path.

 Salary Expectation